Hacks4Snacks/zillow-scaper/README.md

 # Minimal Zillow Scraper

 This script will scrape Zillow based on a zip code or custom search parameters.
 Custom search parameters must first be created on Zillow, then the created URL string can be copied and placed as a filter within the script (example in script).
+The output is a CSV file and optionally, if configured, an email with the results as a table within the body of the email.

 ## Advisory